 Outbound Webhook Step

-For the mapping placeholder syntax, see Mapping.
+For mapping placeholder syntax, see Mapping.

 Configuration